 Not considering changing your mind at all?

 Certainly not!
-My direction is clear.
-And you will hear from me again, although perhaps not as soon as you might expect.
+My direction is entirely clear.
+And you will hear from me again, perhaps rather sooner than you might expect.